2022 European drought

 During the summer of 2022, parts of Europe experienced drought conditions exacerbated by heat waves.
-On 9 August, a senior European Commission researcher said it seems to be Europe's worst year in 500 years.
+This was preceded by a warm and dry spring.
+On 9 August, a senior European Commission researcher said that it seemed to be Europe's worst year in 500 years.
 A report from the Global Drought Observatory has confirmed this.
 The drought had serious consequences for hydropower generation and the cooling systems of nuclear power plants, as the drought reduced the amount of river water available for cooling.
 Agriculture in Europe was also negatively affected by the drought.
+Scientists found that while precipitation deficits primarily caused the lack of water in the soil, human-induced global warming contributed to over 30% of the drought intensity and its spatial extent via enhanced evaporation.

 France

 Much of France experienced a drought.
 In early August, two-thirds of the country was at crisis alert.
-It has reportedly been caused by the historic heatwaves that have hit the country.
+It was reportedly been caused by the historic heatwaves that hit the country.
 July was reportedly the driest month in France for 60 years.
 By August, 100 villages had run out of drinking water.
 Water use was restricted in nearly all metropolitan departments of France.
-The Prime Minister of France Élisabeth Borne has called it "the country's worst drought in history".
+The Prime Minister of France Élisabeth Borne called it "the country's worst drought in history".
 On 5 August, she announced the creation of an inter-ministerial crisis unit.

 The national corn harvest was expected to be 18.5% lower than 2021.
-Milk shortages are expected to follow.
-Conversely, salt farms have benefited from the hot temperatures.
+Milk shortages were expected to follow.
+Conversely, salt farms benefited from the hot temperatures.

 In July and August Gironde experienced numerous wild fires, see 2022 European and Mediterranean wildfires.